- POZENA

-About 11.5 million people speak Czech as their native language (about 0.16% of the world's population).
-Regarding the number of native speakers, the language ranks 83rd in the world.
+About 11.5 million people speak Czech as their native language (about 0.16% of the world's population), ranking the language 83rd in the world in terms of the number of native speakers.

 Czech belongs to the group of Slavic languages, specifically to the West Slavic subgroup.
 In the spoken version, this language has developed since the 10th century, and its oldest written credentials date back to the 13th century.
 In the late Middle Ages and at the beginning of the modern era, the Czech language experienced a period of flourishing (it had, among others, a great influence on the development of the Polish language).
 Jan Hus played a significant role in creating the standard of the Czech language, reforming spelling by introducing new diacritical characters (the Hussite alphabet consists of as many as 42 letters).
 In the 17th and 18th centuries, the Czech language stagnated and was superseded by the German language.
 The beginning of the 19th century was the period of the revival of the Czech language and the beginning of the formation of the modern literary language.
 Currently, regulatory issues are dealt with by the Institute of Czech Language.